Author: Mark Radcliff

 As I write this, Old Man Winter has set in pretty good in District III.

-For many years, most modelers in this part of the country would hunker down in the basement and work on their latest creation to get ready for the spring flying season.
-If you were more of a flyer than a builder (like me) it made for a long cold winter.
+For many years, most modelers in this part of the country would hunker down in the basement and work on their latest creations to get ready for the spring flying season.
+If you were more of a flier than a builder (like me), it made for a long, cold winter.

 I encourage you to go to your local mall and talk to management about doing a show with your club.
 Maybe they have a new philosophy and want to encourage local nonprofit organizations and will not charge you.